 A type annotation on a use of a generic type variable overrides/ignores any type qualifier (in the same type hierarchy) on the corresponding actual type argument.
 For example, suppose that T is a formal type parameter.
-Then using @Nullable T within the scope of T applies the type qualifier @Nullable to the (unqualified) Java type of T. This feature is only rarely used.
+Then using @Nullable T within the scope of T applies the type qualifier @Nullable to the (unqualified) Java type of T. This feature is sometimes useful, but more often the implementation of a generic type just uses the type variable T, whose instantiation is restricted (see Section 24.1.2).